SCorley0901/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

+#File Locations:
-Index.html unminified is at src/index.html
+1. Index.html unminified is at src/index.html
-pizza.html unminified is at views/src/pizza.html
+2. pizza.html unminified is at views/src/pizza.html
-images in img folder are compressed in img/compressed images in views/images are compressed in views/images/compressed JavaScript is minified in the js/minified folders
+3. images in img folder are compressed in img/compressed
+4. images in views/images are compressed in views/images/compressed
+5. JavaScript is minified in the js/minified folders
-CSS for pizza.html has been cleaned with Grunt-uncss and is at views/css/cleaned.css
+6. CSS for pizza.html has been cleaned with Grunt-uncss and is at views/css/cleaned.css

 ####Part 1: Optimize PageSpeed Insights score for index.html